-The functional currency of the Company has been assessed by management based on consideration of the currency and economic factors that mainly influence operating costs, financing and related transactions.
-Changes to these factors may have an impact on the judgment applied in the future determination of the Company's functional currency.
+The functional currency of the Company and its subsidiaries has been assessed by management based on consideration of the currency and economic factors that mainly influence operating costs, financing and related transactions.
+Changes to these factors may have an impact on the judgment applied in the future determination of the Company's and its subsidiaries' functional currency.